derek-dchu/awesome-note/java_language_specification.md

 However, it is not flexible due to the complete responsibility to control serialization when we change the class definition.

 *  `transient` has no effect in externalizable object.
 *  externalizable class will only invoke default constructor of the object (no invocation of superclass constructors) to deserialize.

 ## Annotations
 Annotations, a form of metadata, provide data about a program that is not part of the program itself.

-* if there is just one element named `value`, then the name can be omitted.
+*  If there is just one element named `value`, then the name can be omitted.
 *  Java 8 supports repeating annotations (applying same types of annotations)
 *  Java 8 supports **type annotation**.
-* annotation is form of interface.
+*  Annotation is a form of interface.

 ### Declaring an Annotation Type
 ```java